theantichris/Simple-Plugin-Framework/README.md

 ### Settings

-The Settings API part of the framework consists of three classes.
+The Settings API part of SPF consists of three classes.
 Settings, SettingsSection, and SettingsField.

 A SettingsField object represents a single settings field and a SettingsSection object represents a section of SettingsField objects.